 You will not get a second chance, this letter goes on to say.

-I mean, well, at this point, you're you're pretty much just soliciting, you know, randomly anybody to come forward.
+I mean, well, at this point, you're pretty much just soliciting, you know, randomly anybody to come forward.

 Please, please come forward.